FROM EARTHQUAKE TRAGEDY TO BEACON OF LIGHT: THE STORY OF THE AMERICAN UNIVERSITY OF ARMENIA

 Issue #1, 2016

 Locomotive, a journal of new writing, brings together innovative contemporary work by diverse global voices.
-Locomotive is published by the Center for Creative Writing (CCW) at the American University of Armenia.
+Locomotive was published by the Center for Creative Writing at the American University of Armenia.
 The first issue includes works by Renee Gladman, Norbert Hirschhorn, Kate Northrop, Amina Said, and others.
+Locomotive was the first non-Armenian literary journal that was edited, published, and exported by Armenia to various bookstores around the world.

 WE REFUGEES